CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 - 1 Fur Pelt -> 1 Leather Hide + 1 Tallow (Butchery 2; Butcher's Table, 20 Calories, 0.5 XP, 0.8 Minutes)

 Wet Tailings Stabilization:
-- 4 Wet Tailings + 2 Quicklime -> 4 Tailings (Scales with Efficiency) (Advanced Masonry 3; Cement Kiln, 180 Calories, 1 XP, 4.8 Minutes)
+- 4 Wet Tailings + 2 Quicklime -> 4 Tailings (Scales with Efficiency) (Masonry 6; Cement Kiln, 180 Calories, 1 XP, 4.8 Minutes)

 ### Rationale:

 Currently, to make a bunch of compost, you run around dropping compostable items and wait 12 hours.
 You can even have 1 seed turn into compost.
 This requires 6 (same as the Compost Spoiled Food recipe), but allows it to be done in a Farmer's Table.
 Still takes 12 hours, though can be reduced through upgrades and talents.

-Fishing falls off really early and there is a lot of pressure on Millers to produce Oils (especially with Flaxseeds).
+Fishing falls off really early and there is a lot of pressure on Millers to produce Oils (especially with Flax Seeds).
 This eases a bit of that pressure and boosts Hunting (Fishing) as a profession.

 Also, using Fish to ease a bit of the pressure on Meat Stock makes sense - Fish are used interchangably in many of the early Campfire Cooking recipes which use non-specific meat and this is a natural continuation of that.